Identifying bed sores

 Has Your Loved One Been Neglected?
 Contact Joye Law Firm Today

 If you need a nursing home abuse or neglect lawyer in South Carolina, contact Joye Law Firm.
 We know how devastating it can be to learn your loved one has been experiencing abuse or neglect while they are in the care of someone else.
-When they experience painful injuries because of that abuse and neglect, the nursing home should be held accountable for their pain and suffering, as well as the cost of their treatment.
+When they experience painful injuries because of abuse and neglect, the nursing home should be held accountable for their pain and suffering, as well as the cost of their treatment.

 Contact our firm today for a free consultation.